idoerg/BOA/README.md

+Installation

+Make sure that you have the following installed
+1) biopython
+2) Beautiful Soup (only if you want to do online retrieval from the NCBI ftp site)

 To start using this software, first do the following

 1) Place your bacteriocin proteins in FASTA format in the bacteriocins folder